 Tiny and beautiful with friendly people, Nepal, aptly, has been called 'a Trekkers' Paradise'.
-It's high standing mountains, scenic hills and the luxuriant Terai offers some of the most spectacular trekking routes in the world.
-Passing through the diverse culture and nature, trekking in Nepal is a life-time experience which involves a certain degree of physical risks owing to the rugged topography.
+Its high standing mountains, scenic hills and luxuriant Terai offers some of the most spectacular trekking routes in the world.
+Passing through the diverse culture and nature, trekking in Nepal is a lifetime experience that involves a certain degree of physical risks owing to the rugged topography.

 With the distinction of Nepal as a trekking destination and its growing charm, a provision of Trekkers' Information Management System (TIMS) has been implemented to control illegal trekking operations and ensure safety and security of the trekkers in general trekking areas through the mechanism of Prompt Information Service as and when required.

-The past experiences have shown that difficulties have been faced while carrying out rescue operations promptly during the times of accidents and natural calamities.
-Because of lack of proper record system of trekkers, their exact whereabouts and the information about trekking routes, rescue and search missions used to face difficulties in spotting the trekkers missing.
+The past experiences have shown that difficulties have been faced while carrying out rescue operations promptly during times of accidents and natural calamities.
+Because of a lack of proper record systems of trekkers, their exact whereabouts and the information about trekking routes, rescue and search missions used to face difficulties in spotting the trekkers missing.

 The provision of Trekkers' Information Management System (TIMS) has come into force from Jan 01, 2008.
-Trekking Agencies Association of Nepal (TAAN) and Nepal Tourism Board (NTB) have started recording trekkers detail and issuing TIMS Card to trekkers as per the new provision, trekkers are required to take TIMS Card from Nepal Tourism Board (NTB) and Trekking Agencies' Association of Nepal (TAAN) before starting their trek.
-Trekkers traveling in groups or Solo joining with Registered trekking Agency can get the TIMS card upon paying a fee of Nepali currency equivalent to US $10 each while those preferring to travel individually (FITs) without joining trekking Agency need to pay Nepali currency equivalent to $20.
-You need copy of Passport and two copies of Passport-size Photographs as well.
+Trekking Agencies Association of Nepal (TAAN) and Nepal Tourism Board (NTB) have started recording trekkers detail and issuing TIMS Card to trekkers as per the new provision, trekkers are required to take TIMS Card from Nepal Tourism Board (NTB) and Trekking Agencies Association of Nepal (TAAN) before starting their trek.
+Trekkers travelling in groups or Solo joining with a Registered trekking Agency can get the TIMS card upon paying a fee of Nepali currency equivalent to USD10 each while those preferring to travel individually (FITs) without joining trekking Agency need to pay Nepali currency equivalent to USD20.
+You need a copy of your Passport and two copies of Passport-size Photographs as well.

-The visiting tourists, who are interested to general trekking areas of Nepal, are required to receive TIMS Card through any one of the following:
+The visiting tourists, who are interested in general trekking areas of Nepal, are required to receive TIMS Card through any one of the following:

 - Kathmandu (NTB Office, TAAN Office, and Government registered trekking Companies).